kaelanelson/CS205-Final-Project/Writeup/ModelAndData.md

 Each row holds a single edge between two nodes.
 In the example above, there are 5 edges and 8 nodes. for the ego-Facebook dataset, the nodes (circles) would represent the id of a Facebook user.
 For example, User 285 is friends with three other users: 186, 176, and 108.
 The resulting graph could be represented visually as:

 ![graph](graph.png)

+One exception here is that for the MST algorithms, we generated our own data to test on.
+This generation script is availible in `/data/generate_mst_data.py`.
+This was done because the facebook datasets did not contain singular spanning trees, and as such, it was more useful to test on adjacency lists with confirmed MSTs in them.